SoCal TMJ & Headache — Los Angeles

 Systemic Neurological Health

 Evaluates the central and peripheral nervous system.
-Identifies systemic neurological conditions — MS, tumor, neurovascular compression.
+Identifies systemic neurological pathology — MS, tumor, neurovascular compression.

 Oral Surgeon